myxozoa/GlassesAR/README.md

 # Glasses

-A proof of concept app for virtually (AR) trying on glasses before purchasing
+A proof of concept app for virtually (AR) trying on glasses.

 ### Requires:
   - Pipenv